Eating calcium-rich food is essential for bone health. But not all sources of calcium are equal.

 Passive calcium absorption

 Passive absorption is the main method of calcium uptake when your dietary intake is adequate or high.
-And with plenty available calcium your body reduces active calcium uptake.
+With passive absorption providing plenty of calcium your body reduces active calcium uptake.

 Active calcium absorption